How to Meal Plan on a Budget

 1. For my husband: Each week, I prepare breakfast sandwiches with English muffins, sausage patties, eggs, and pepper jack cheese.
 I make a batch for the week, wrap them, and store them in the freezer.
 They’re an easy grab-and-go breakfast or lunch.

 2. For the baby: Depending on the week, I make my baby some snacks to keep in the freezer.
-This week, I made zucchini muffins and applesauce pancakes, and stored both in the freezer.
+This week, I made zucchini muffins in a mini muffin tin and applesauce pancakes, and stored both in the freezer.
 I also made homemade applesauce, which is great as a snack or mixed into pancakes and muffins.

 3. For the freezer: Depending on the week, I freeze a staple or two to keep on hand.
 This particular week, I froze chopped onions and diced potatoes.
 This makes it so much easier to throw together meals quickly during the week.